ZeitOnline/frontend-monitoring/README.md

 ## Quickstart for local development

-Do the `yarn install` and `yarn start`.
+Do the `npm install` and `npm run start`.
 The tests will run and print some results to your console.

 Next, go ahead and play with the scripts.
 Output is generated to the console and into the `reports`folder.
 Whatever crazy thing you invent – if you are inside the ZON network, your stats will instantly be available on https://grafana.ops.zeit.de/d/yqzo0fpZk/accessibility?orgId=1 .